kzvdar42/segm-road-infer/readme.md

 | DeepLabV3+	R-101b-D8 | 2.60	| 80.16 | 81.41          | onnx       |

 ## Other info
-* Classes list for corresponding datasets can be found in `cityscapes-classes.txt` and `mapillary-classes.txt`.
+* Classes list for corresponding datasets can be found in `datasets_meta` folder.

 * Only models trained on `mapillary` dataset can be used for ego vehicle mask extraction.